freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/rock-paper-scissor/user-stories.md

 - If the year is divisible by 100, then it is not a leap year.
 - If the year is divisible by 400, then it is a leap year.

-1. If the year is a leap year, print `year + " is a leap year."` to the console.
-Otherwise, print `year + " is not a leap year."`.
+1. If the year is a leap year, output `[year] is a leap year.` to the console.
+Otherwise, output `[year] is not a leap year.`.
+You will replace [year] with the year variable.